The IAS Visa Wizard is the easy way to find the correct visa for you

 It is also important to note that there is no extension period for any of these options.

-In situations where you have received a Civil Penalty, it is advisable to contact us immediately to discuss the circumstances of the penalty and the best course of action for you.
+In situations where you have received a Criminal Penalty, it is advisable to contact us immediately to discuss the circumstances of the penalty and the best course of action for you.

 As well as having to pay a large fine to the Home Office, a Civil Penalty can also result in: